 Final thoughts on doing a day trip to Krka from Split

 Krka National Park is the perfect day trip from Split.
-Not too far and simply beautiful.
-However be prepared for it to be very busy if you’re visiting in summer.
+Not too far and simply stunning.
+However, be prepared for it to be very busy if you’re visiting in summer.

 I hope you find this guide useful in planning your own day trip to Krka National Park from Split!

 Before coming to Split we spent some time in Dubrovnik.
-If you’re headed that way too, check out these useful articles!
+If you’re headed that way too, check out all my Croatia travel guides here!

 - How to spend 3 days in Dubrovnik